R4DDER5/CZ/project-scope.md

 Laravel was chosen due to its ever increasing popularity which offers great resources and continual development.
 Laravel offers great security.

 #### Information Architecture
-The site will be mainly invite only once logged into to client portal you will see more NEEDS EXPANDING.
+The main information contained within the site will be hidden from the general public and will require a user logging in to access the majority of site services.
+Therefore most visitors to the site will be of 'invite only'.

-__The pages for the default site will include:__ (no particular order)
+__The pages for the default site visable to public will include:__ (no particular order)
 * ABOUT
 * FAQs
 * CONTACT
 * TESTIMONIALS?
 * TROUBLESHOOTING

-__The types of services that the site will include:__ (no particular order)
+__The types of services that the site will offer include:__ (no particular order)
 * __CLIENT PORTAL__
   * Branded Template(s)
-  * Custom Content
+  * Custom and Unique Content
   * Candidate Managemnt/Reporting?
 * __CANDIDATE FORMS__
   * Screening Forms